ijlee2/codemod-utils/docs/src/docs/tutorials/main-tutorial/05-update-acceptance-tests-part-2.md

 ![](../../../images/tutorials/main-tutorial/02.png)

-Use what are highlighted in orange (`node.value.callee` and `node.value.arguments`) to make early exits.
+Use what are highlighted in orange (`path.node.callee` and `path.node.arguments`) to make early exits.
 If done correctly, you will continue to see the node for the parent `module` in the console.
 As soon as `module` is renamed or has incorrect arguments, the node will disappear from the console.

 <details>

 <summary>Solution</summary>

-An extra check `node.value.arguments[0].type !== 'Literal'` is needed for JavaScript files.
+An extra check `path.node.arguments[0]!.type !== 'Literal'` is needed for JavaScript files.
 Apparently, the `type` is `Literal` for JS and `StringLiteral` for TS? 😓

 ::: code-group